 Have you considered sponsoring local sports teams and events, like little league teams, football teams, soccer teams, golf tournaments, tennis matches, local chamber events, community fairs, or town festivals?
 Getting your business involved through sponsorship can provide yet another way for those in your community to discover you and the services you provide.
 In other words, it’s a great way to build brand awareness, earn a reputation, establish trust and authority, and stand out in your community.

 Whether it’s a little league team, an annual town parade or festival, or a charity event, sponsorship is a great way to get involved in the communities you serve and let potential customers know who you are and what you’re about.
 People want to do business with local companies who are invested and established, and community sponsorship is a great way to communicate that you’re that type of company.

 An added perk is that, oftentimes, these sponsorships will earn you links or citations online.
 Think about it: it seems there’s a website or a landing page for just about every event out there.
 When you’re a part of an event, there’s a good chance your company will be mentioned or linked to on the event’s website or landing page.
-In other words, your offline efforts could end up not just building authority and boosting your rankings with potential customers in your community, but also building authority and boosting your rankings with Google.
+And who knows — your offline efforts could end up not just building authority and boosting your rankings with potential customers in your community, but also building authority and boosting your rankings with Google.